Claazar/AnalogeUhr/readme.md

 ### How to Use

-To use this clock, simply download or clone this project and open the **HTML** file in your browser of choice.
-The clock will behave as described, with the second hand pausing at the top, waiting for the minute to finish, and then the hands snapping into place with a wiggle effect.
+To use this clock, you can either download and open the Project using the **HTML** file or you simply view the finished product via: [https://claazar.github.io/AnalogeUhr/](https://claazar.github.io/AnalogeUhr/).

 Enjoy and feel free to improve it or give me feedback!